- Rating: PG-13

 Monroe replied, “Leroy.
 How did you know?”

 Another replied, “Saw the decal on that death trap he was driving.
 Health and Human Services, yeah?
-I may not be a very smart man, but that’s with the government.”
+I may not be smart, but that’s with the government.”

 Darien took that opportunity to lean on the railcar they were loading with his hand.
 “Who’s Ridley?”